Nevada faculty call for mandatory vaccines at higher ed. campuses

 Ervin noted NSHE has the power to enact tighter restrictions.

-NSHE’s public relations representative did not respond to a request for comment.
+NSHE’s public relations representative did not respond to a request for comment, but after this story was published, NSHE issued the following statement:

+“The legal authority to mandate a vaccine for Nevada System of Higher Education (NSHE) students falls within the jurisdiction of the State Board of Health, per Nevada law.The Board of Regents have the authority to encourage and promote the COVID-19 vaccine, however, a vaccine mandate would have to come from the State Board of Health.”

 Bob Conrad is publisher, editor, and co-founder of This Is Reno.
 He has served in communications positions for various state agencies and earned a doctorate from the University of Nevada, Reno in 2011, where he completed a dissertation on social media, journalism and crisis communications.
 In addition to managing This Is Reno, he holds a part-time research appointment for the Mineral County University of Nevada Extension office.